How to Automate Pinterest Pins for Visual Content Strategy

 The Evergreen Phase begins around six months and can continue indefinitely.
 The best pins become permanent search answers, continuing to drive traffic with minimal additional effort from you.

 This extended lifecycle means pins you create today can still work for you years later.
-Automation ensures a steady stream of new pins entering this flywheel.
+When you automate Pinterest pins, you ensure a steady stream of new content entering this flywheel.

 Effective Pinterest automation has several components that work together to create sustainable content distribution.